Theoretically Speaking

 The “therapy culture” we live in is not going to fade anytime soon.
 I have serious doubts that my own theoretical offspring will make any great contributions when they're appearing live on Dr. Phil working through the psychological scars of being unwanted.
 Children know when they are unwanted.
 A child will notice the fact that she was raised by a nanny, or a mother constantly grumbling under her breath about all she had to sacrifice.
 I reject the assumption that her child is any more prepared to change the world than one who was raised by parents who really loved and wanted their child, regardless of I.Q.

+The next time someone espouses this theory of passing on your superior genes, ask them if they have thought it through to its logical conclusion.
 In the meantime, I will firmly reject the notion that I am duty bound to pass along my biological material, rather than making my own contribution to society.

 After all, my own parents sacrificed what might have been far-reaching careers to educate the young minds of America, including mine.
 I am not making the best of their contributions by being just another branch on an endless family tree.